Tamenglong district

 Tamenglong district (Meitei pronunciation: (Note: Meitei language (officially known as Manipuri language) is the official language of Manipur.
 Other regional languages of different places in Manipur may either be predominantly spoken or not in their respective places but "Meitei" is always officially used.) /tæmɛŋˈlɒŋ/) is one of the 16 districts of Manipur state in northeastern India.
+The district headquarters is Tamenglong.
 In 2011, Tamenglong was the least populous district in Manipur.
 In 2016, the Nungba subdivision was separated as a separate district.
 Tamenglong district is also the largest district of Manipur in 2024 with an area of 3,315 km2.

 History

 In 1919, the British Government established four sub-divisions office in Manipur Hills known as North East Sub-Division, North West Sub-Division, South East Sub-Division and South West Sub-Division.
 The Headquarters of North West Sub-Division was set up at Khunjao, Tamenglong Village (Nriangluang) and Mr. William Shaw was appointed as the Sub-Divisional Officer.
 In 1923, the headquarters of Northwest sub-division was shifted to the present site known as Tamenglong headquarters some 3 km away from Khunjao.
 Later the Manipur North West sub-division was renamed as Tamenglong Sub-Division.
 Tamenglong became a full-fledged district in 1969 and the first Deputy Commissioner was posted.